 In addition to a syndicated loan agreement, GFT Technologies SE has taken out several promissory note loans to secure its long-term funding.
 There are certain rules of conduct for the GFT Group during the term of the loan agreement.
 These mainly refer to specific financial covenants which must be met and the assumption of financial liabilities and the provision of collateral is limited.
 If specific financial covenants and other rules of conduct are not met, this may lead to the immediate termination of the syndicated loan agreement.
-From the current perspective, there are no significant risks relating to the non-achievement of financial covenants or non-compliance with the other rules of conduct which are known.
-Exchange rate and interest rate fluctuation risks As an internationally operating company which prepares its accounts in euro, the GFT Group is subject to various financial risks from fluctuations in interest and exchange rates which may have a negative impact on its financial position and performance.
+From the current perspective, there are no relevant risks relating to the non-achievement of financial covenants or non-compliance with the other rules of conduct which are known.

+Risks and opportunities from exchange rate and interest rate fluctuations

+As an internationally operating company which prepares its accounts in euro, the GFT Group is subject to various financial risks from fluctuations in interest and exchange rates which may have a negative impact on its financial position and performance.
+Conversely, transactions not settled in euro, the reporting currency, may also result in currency opportunities.

 Periodic fluctuations in currencies entail considerable risks for the financial position and performance, in particular due to the mandatory currency translation into euros.
 As the GFT Group conducts its business around the globe, a significant proportion of its invoicing is in foreign currencies.
-In the financial year 2023, transactions in foreign currencies which were then translated into the Group's reporting currency, the euro, accounted for around 53% of consolidated revenue (2022: 59%).
+In the financial year 2024, transactions in foreign currencies which were then translated into the Group's reporting currency, the euro, accounted for around 53% of consolidated revenue (2023: 53%).
 Exchange rate risks resulting from the appreciation or depreciation of currencies arise in the Group's operating business primarily when revenue is generated in a currency other than that used for the related costs.

-The financial structure, investments and other balance sheet items of the GFT Group are subject to interest rate fluctuations on the capital markets which may have a negative impact on earnings, and especially on the interest result and other items of the income statement subject to discounting.
+The financing liabilities, investments and other balance sheet items of the GFT Group are subject to interest rate fluctuations on the capital markets which may have a negative impact on earnings, and especially on the interest result and other items of the income statement subject to discounting.

 The Treasury department continuously monitors the existing and potential currency risks for revenue, earnings and balance sheet items.
 Where required, the GFT Group uses financial instruments to hedge against exchange rate fluctuations.
-In particular, the exchange rates of the Brazilian real, the US dollar, the British pound, the Canadian dollar and the Polish złoty are closely observed as they are of particular importance for the Group.
+In particular, the exchange rates of the Brazilian real, the British pound, the Canadian dollar, the Colombian peso, the US dollar and the Polish zloty are closely observed as they are of particular importance for the Group.

 Interest rate risks are managed by the Group's treasury management.
 Interest rate changes may result in risks for the operating business as well as for financial transactions.
 Interest rate risks arise when fixed-interest periods on the asset and liability sides of the balance sheet are not matched.
 The risk of mismatched maturities is minimised from both an interest rate and liquidity perspective by means of refinancing aligned with the maturities of the financial contracts.
 Capital procurement measures are centrally coordinated within the GFT Group.
 Remaining interest rate risks are managed by using derivative financial instruments.
-There were no further significant financial instruments used for risk management purposes in the financial year 2023.
+There were no further significant financial instruments used for risk management purposes in the financial year 2024.
 For a more detailed presentation of financial instruments, see section 9.1 of the notes to the consolidated financial statements.